Declare LLM Usage and Role

 The most common problem with disclosure is incompleteness or vagueness about how the LLM was used.
 If the paper says “we used LLM X to help with task Y” without specifying how, reviewers should request clarification.
 Such requests are typically minor revisions unless the missing details may reveal methodological problems.

-If undisclosed LLM use is suspected, the reviewer should similarly consult their editor or program chair.
-When the evidence is conclusive, the key question is the degree to which undisclosed use affects the study’s contribution, ranging from negligible (e.g., word choice in a single sentence) to severe (e.g., generating ostensibly empirical data or statistical analyses).
+If undisclosed LLM use is suspected, the reviewer should consult their editor or program chair.
+When the evidence is conclusive, the key question is the degree to which undisclosed use affects the study’s contribution, ranging from negligible (e.g., word choice in a single sentence) to severe (e.g., generating the reported data or results).

 See Also